mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 When you install components into your rack, you secure it to your rack using a cage screw and cage nut.

-I thought cage nuts worked like other nuts where you just hold them behind the thing you're screwing into, and then you tighten it by hand.
+I thought cage nuts worked like all other nuts I've ever encountered &mdash; I hold them behind the thing I'm screwing into and then tighten the screw into the nut.

 {{<img src="cage-nuts-wrong.webp" max-width="600px" caption="How I was incorrectly installing cage nuts">}}